artisanaws/mining-pools-aggregator/README.md

 There's a few lists that I found but that didn't make the cut saved into `excluded` dir.
 Mainly because of formatting issues.

+#### Troubleshooting

+The generate_lists.py file is supposed to de-dupe entries, but I've found that some still sneak in.
+Similarly, the crawler sometimes captures CSS and HTML.
+You need to clean up the domain lists and remove this stuff before uploading them to R53.

 ## How to extend?

 - Add urls to blacklist into `blacklists/CUSTOM_blacklist.txt`